railsuser2014/openobject-doc-book-en/5/5_14_Stock/index.rst

 characterized by the consumption of raw materials and the production of finished products.
 Virtual locations are used for the counterparts of these two operations.

-Inventory locations are counterparts of the stock operations that represent your company's profits and losses in terms of your stocks.
+Inventory locations are counterparts of the stock operations that represent your company's profit and loss in terms of your stocks.

-The figure :ref:`fig-stloctree` shows the initial configuration of the stores locations when the software is installed.
+The figure :ref:`fig-stloctree` shows the initial configuration of the locations when the software is installed.

 .. _fig-stloctree: